 Skip to Content

+Uganda is one of the best African countries to visit thanks to the incredible wildlife and natural beauty.
 I have visited Uganda 3 times.
 I just spent the past 5 months there.
 Over the years, I have traveled the country pretty extensively and have never had any serious issues with security.
 In this guide, I’ll share my experience.
-Hopefully, this guide makes your trip to Uganda a bit smoother and safer.

 Disclaimer: This post may contain affiliate links.
 Please see my disclosure policy for details.

 Yes.
-Uganda is a relatively safe country to visit as long as you take some basic precautions and avoid certain areas.
+Uganda is a relatively safe country to visit as long as you take some basic precautions and avoid a few dangerous regions.

 A few of the biggest dangers for travelers visiting Uganda include petty theft/pickpocketing, auto accidents, disease (malaria, typhoid, traveler’s diarrhea), scams, corruption, and robbery.

 There are also some regions that are not safe to travel.
 The border zones near South Sudan and the DRC should be avoided.
 It’s also best to avoid the Karamoja region.
-Violen crimes and banditry occur here.
-Generally, eastern Uganda and southern Uganda are safe.
+Violent crimes such as robbery occur here.
+Generally, Kampala, Entebbe, Jinja, Eastern Uganda, Southern Uganda, and the national parks are safe to visit.
+Violent crime against tourists are rare in these regions.

 Table of Contents